Brought to You by Roto Street Journal

 Rather, the most important personnel change wasn't anyone wearing a helmet, but rather a headset:

-Clearly, Coaching Scheme can play an enormous role in fantasy fortunes, yet is easily the most overlooked of the factors ( hence, why we painstakingly broke down every new play caller in our Coaching Carousel Guide)
+Clearly, Coaching Scheme can play an enormous role in fantasy fortunes.
+Yet, this remains easily the most overlooked of the factors (hence, why we painstakingly broke down every new play caller in our 2018 Coaching Carousel Guide, and will do so again in 2019).

 1) Creativity - does the playcaller attack and threaten defenses in unique ways?
 (Sean Payton) Or is the offense vanilla, dull, and easy to shut down?
 (Jeff Fisher).